winton/ts-import-transformer/README.md

 ## Purpose

-Sometimes you have TypeScript code that you intend to build for both client and server that depends on a package.
+Sometimes you have TypeScript code that you intend to build for the client that also depends on a `node_modules` package.

-When building for the client, you'll want to change the import to point to a relative path.
+Use this tranformer to change the package import to a relative asset path.

 ## Install